Hamdan v. Rumsfeld: District and Appeals Court rulings

-After reviewing Hamdan's habeas petition, Judge James Robertson of the United States District Court for the District of Columbia ruled in the detainee's favor.
+After reviewing Hamdan's habeas petition, Judge James Robertson of the United States District Court for the District of Columbia ruled in his favor on November 9, 2004.
 He found that the United States could not hold a military commission unless it was first shown that the detainee was not a prisoner of war.

-On July 15, 2005, a United States Court of Appeals for the District of Columbia Circuit three-judge panel: A. Raymond Randolph, John Roberts and Stephen F. Williams, unanimously reversed the decision of the District Court.
+On July 15, 2005, a United States Court of Appeals for the District of Columbia Circuit three-judge panel of A. Raymond Randolph, John Roberts, and Stephen F. Williams unanimously reversed Judge Robertson's decision.
 Judge Randolph, who wrote the decision, cited the following reasons for the legality of the military commission: